xuanngo2001/cust-live-deb/README.md

 # Custom Live Debian System
 `cust-live-deb` will boot from USB key and load the whole 64-bit Debian operating system on RAM.
 Hence, everything is run from the memory.

 * It includes tools to remaster itself to include your changes.
-See [Menu->User Manual->Remaster live system](https://github.com/limelime/cust-live-deb/wiki/001-User-manual#remaster-live-system).
+See [Menu->User manual->Remaster live system](https://github.com/limelime/cust-live-deb/wiki/001-User-manual#remaster-live-system).
 * It also allows your changes to persist on your hard drives.
-See [Menu->User Manual->Persistence](https://github.com/limelime/cust-live-deb/wiki/001-User-manual#remaster-live-system).
+See [Menu->User manual->Persistence](https://github.com/limelime/cust-live-deb/wiki/001-User-manual#remaster-live-system).

 # Screenshots
 ![](https://github.com/limelime/cust-live-deb/blob/master/docs/screenshots/cld_screenshot_01.jpg)